pruiz2/movie-watchlist-crud-app/README.md

 ## Deployment

-The app is deployed on Heroku with automatic deploys from GitHub — any push to `main` triggers a redeploy.
-Environment variables (`SUPABASE_URL`, `SUPABASE_KEY`, `SECRET_KEY`) are set directly in Heroku's config vars, not committed to the repo.
+The app is deployed on Vercel with automatic deploys from GitHub — any push to `main` triggers a redeploy.
+Environment variables (`SUPABASE_URL`, `SUPABASE_KEY`, `SECRET_KEY`) are set directly in Vercel's config vars, not committed to the repo.

 ## Known limitations / next steps